As seen in:

 Q&A question box:

-Do you have questions on how to write a Microsoft Power BI resume?
+Please tell us—do you have questions on how to write a Microsoft Power BI resume?
 Not sure how to describe your skills or achievements?
 Give us a shout in the comments!